mindsmiths/docs/docs/tutorials/conversational-ai/3-connecting-to-the-outside.md

 telegram-adapter setup
 ```

+When prompted to choose which agent should be set to handle signals for the freshly made telegram bot, type in the name of your agent.
+In this example we are using Nola, in your example you should use your agent.

 You’re all set!
 You now have a way to communicate with the platform through your Telegram bot.

 ## Creating Nola - the interactive agent